 How Long From Cold to Warm

-The graph to the left shows how many hours it would take each of 5 pool heaters with various heat outputs to raise the temperature of a given pool volume (gallons) by 10°F.
+The graph above shows how many hours it would take each of 4 pool heaters with various heat outputs to raise the temperature of a given pool volume (gallons) by 10°F.

 When you first open your pool or when it has lost all of its heat, the water will typically be about the same as the average daily air temperature for UNCOVERED pools and about 10 °F warmer for COVERED pools.